nealcaren/book1/_build/2_Python.md

 #### Exercise

-Create a new string called <code>boring</code> that removes the exclamation marks and capitalization from the sentence "Way to go!!!".
+Create a new string called `boring` that removes the exclamation marks and capitalization from the sentence "Way to go!!!".